mattermost/docs/source/administration/prev-config-settings.rst

 Restrict Custom Emoji Creation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-*This permission has been migrated to the database and changing the ``config.json`` value no longer takes effect after upgrading to v4.9, released on April 16th, 2018.
+*This permission has been migrated to the database and changing the ``config.json`` value no longer takes effect after upgrading to 4.9, released on April 16th, 2018.
 This permission can be modified using the System Console user interface.*

 *Available in Enterprise Edition E10 and higher*

-**Allow everyone to create custom emoji**: Allows everyone to create custom emoji from the **Main Menu** > **Custom Emoji**.
+**Allow everyone to create custom emoji**: Allows everyone to create Custom Emoji from the **Main Menu > Custom Emoji**.

 **Allow System and Team Admins to create custom emoji**: The Custom Emoji option is hidden from the Main Menu for users who are not System or Team Admins.